+Extract.NeticaNode

-Extract.NeticaNode Extracts portions of the conditional probability table of a Netica node.
+Extracts portions of the conditional probability table of a Netica node.

-Provides an efficient mechansim for extracting or setting portions of large conditional probability tables.
+Provides an efficient mechanism for extracting or setting portions of large conditional probability tables.
 In particular, allows setting many rows a CPT to the same value.

 '''

-S3 method for class 'NeticaNode'
+S4 method for signature 'NeticaNode'

-x[..., drop=FALSE]
+x[i, j,..., drop=FALSE]

-S3 method for class 'NeticaNode'
+S4 method for signature 'NeticaNode'

-x[[...]]
+x[[i, j, ...]]

-S3 replacement method for class 'NeticaNode'
+S4 replacement method for signature 'NeticaNode'

-x[...] <- value
+x[i, j, ...] <- value

 EVERY_STATE

 '''

 x An active, discrete NeticaNode whose conditional probability table is to be accessed.

+i, j, ...
 Indices specifying rows of the table to extract or replace.
 If a single index, i, is given, it should be a data frame selecting the parent states, or an integer pointing at a configuration.
+If multiple indexes are given the number of indexes pointing at a configuration.
 If multiple indexes are given, the number of indexes should correspond to the number of parent states of the variable.
 The values should either be character strings (corresponding to parent variable states), or numeric (indexes to parent states).
 In character strings, the special value "" is allowed to select all values of that variable.
 In numeric indexes, the special value EVERY_STATE indicates that all states are selected.
-Leaving the index position blank is the same as specifying "" or EVERY_STATE. drop If true and a single row is selected, that row will be returned as a numeric vector instead of a conditional probability frame (CPF). value Either a numeric vector with length NodeNumStates(x) giving the conditional probabilities for the specified rows in the table or a character scaler (discrete node) or numeric scaler (continuous node) giving the value that should be given probability 1.
+Leaving the index position blank is the same as specifying "" or EVERY_STATE.

+drop If true and a single row is selected, that row will be returned as a numeric vector instead of a conditional probability frame (CPF).

+value Either a numeric vector with length NodeNumStates(x) giving the conditional probabilities for the specified rows in the table or a character scalar (discrete node) or numeric scalar (continuous node) giving the value that should be given probability 1.